-Robert W. Baird & Co.
-Incorporated, BofA Securities, Inc., Loop Capital Markets LLC, SMBC Nikko Securities America, Inc. and Nomura Securities International, Inc. as our sales agents, using commercially reasonable efforts, or to one or more of our sales agents as principal common stock.
+We have made and intend to continue to make regular quarterly distributions to holders of our common stock.
 U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its REIT taxable income.
+Our current policy is to pay that executing her explain gains, and that he pay that at regular explorate rates of the extent that it annually distributes less than 100% of its REIT taxable income.
 Our current policy is to pay quarterly distributions, which on an annual basis will equal or exceed all or substantially all of our REIT taxable income (determined without taking into account the deduction for dividends paid).
 Any distributions we make will be at the discretion of our board of directors and will depend upon, among other things, our actual results of operations.
 These results and our ability to pay distributions will be affected by various factors, including the net interest and other income from our portfolio, our operating expenses and any other expenditures.